losch/phoestit-2/README.md

 2. Build the application into backend/build/js directory by running `./gradlew build`
 3. Run the application with `cd backend && yarn start`
 4. Open browser to `http://localhost:3000`

-Both backend and frontend are written in Kotlin and are built to Javascript.